adriangb/xpresso/docs/tutorial/header_params.md

 Headers names are usually composed of several words separated by hyphens (`"-"`).
 But Python veriable names cannot contain hyphens.
-Since Xpresso automatically derives the header names from the parameter names, this creates a problem.
+Since XPresso automatically derives the header names from the parameter names, this creates a problem.
-To get around this, Xpresso automatically converts parameter name underscores (`"_"`) to hyphens (`"-"`).
+To get around this, XPresso automatically converts parameter name underscores (`"_"`) to hyphens (`"-"`).
 This is controlled using the `convert_underscores` parameter to `HeaderParam(...)`:

 ```python